Iced Coffee vs Iced Latte: the Ultimate Chilled Showdown

 What is iced coffee?

 Iced coffee is a chilled version of brewed coffee, served over ice.
-It can be made from hot coffee that’s cooled or through the cold brew method, where coffee grounds steep in cold water for 12-24 hours.
+It can be made from hot coffee that’s cooled or through the a method where coffee grounds steep in cold water for 12-24 hours.
 This process enhances the natural sweetness and reduces acidity, creating a smoother flavor.

 Current iced coffee trends show that ready-to-drink (RTD) products and nitro-infused options are becoming consumer favorites.